-The department head, director, or supervisor will write an evaluation for the year in a memorandum, annual review document, or appropriate agency form, which will then be transmitted to the faculty member.
+The department head, director, or supervisor will write an evaluation for the year in the annual review document transmitted to the faculty member.
 The memorandum and/or annual review shall also include a statement on expectations for the next year in research/scholarly activity/creative work, teaching, and service.
 Moreover, this memorandum and/or annual review should include an informed judgement by the department head, director, or supervisor of the extent to which the faculty member complies with applicable rules, policies, and procedures.
 The faculty member acknowledges receipt by signing a copy of the document and should be allowed to provide written comments for the file if they so choose.
 A faculty member refusing to sign the acknowledgment of the document will be noted in the file.
 This memorandum, and/or the annual review and any related documents, will be placed in the faculty member's unit personnel file and loaded into the Workday system.